aws-samples/apache-flink-near-online-data-enrichment-patterns/README.md

 For example, assume you are receiving coordinates data from a GPS device and need to understand how these coordinates map with physical geographic locations; you need to enrich it with geolocation data.

 For this repository we are using an example of a temperature sensor network, (1) that emits temperature information and status.
 These events get ingested into (2) [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams).
 Downstream systems additionally require the brand and country code information, in order to analyze e.g. the reliability per brand and temperature per plant side.
 Based on the sensor ID we (3) enrich this sensor information from the Sensor Info API.
-The resulting enriched stream (4) can then be analyzed in [Amazon Kinesis Data Analytics Studio Notebook](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-notebook.html).
+The resulting enriched stream (4) can then be analyzed in [Amazon Managed Service for Apache Flink Studio Notebook](https://aws.amazon.com/managed-service-apache-flink/studio/).

 ![Architecture overview](docs/Architecture%20overview.png)

-You can use several approaches to enrich your real-time data in [Amazon Kinesis Data Analytics](https://aws.amazon.com/kinesis/data-analytics) depending on your use case and Apache Flink abstraction level.
+You can use several approaches to enrich your real-time data in [Amazon Managed Service for Apache Flink](https://aws.amazon.com/managed-service-apache-flink) depending on your use case and Apache Flink abstraction level.
 Each method has different effects on the throughput, network traffic, and CPU (or memory) utilization.

 For a general overview on how to use data enrichment patterns in Flink, see also our blog post [Common streaming data enrichment patterns in Amazon Kinesis Data Analytics for Apache Flink](https://aws.amazon.com/blogs/big-data/common-streaming-data-enrichment-patterns-in-amazon-kinesis-data-analytics-for-apache-flink).